yingyali/yingyali.github.io/_pages/about.md

 **News**<br />
-Our paper Evaluating the ChatGPT Family of Models for Biomedical Reasoning and Classification has been accepted by JAMIA!
+Our paper Evaluating the ChatGPT Family of Models for Biomedical Reasoning and Classification has been accepted to JAMIA!

 Our paper Measuring Pointwise V-Usable Information In-Context-ly has been accepted to EMNLP 2023!